How To Pot A Plant

 March- Apply pre-emergent weed granules, spray liquid herbicides for weeds in the lawn

-April- Mid April weed and feed if necessary, if not use a regular fertilizer with iron.
+April- Weed and feed if necessary, if not use a regular fertilizer with iron.
 Resume watering schedule to keep your lawn hydrated.

 May- Monitor weather.
 If we are wet apply fungicide as a preventative.
 You can still spray for weeds if we are below 85 degrees.